 Madam Khanh also sells cold drinks and tall glasses of traditional Vietnamese iced coffee.
 If you go, don’t fret about the menu as Madam Khanh makes only one thing, her famous Banh Mi.
 You can carry it away to eat under the shade of a beautiful tree in the Old Quarter or grab a small stool at a metal folding table and enjoy dining as the locals do … while watching the world whiz by.

-Chip Silverman lives in NYC, will attend Cornell University Graduate School of Business in the fall.
-In 2016 he joined Grasshopper Adventures on tours in Myanmar, Cambodia & Vietnam.
+Chip Silverman lives in NYC and joined Grasshopper Adventures on tours in Myanmar, Cambodia & Vietnam.